nf-core/configs/docs/stjude.md

 ## Running the Pipeline

-Before running the pipeline, you will need to prepare a `NextFlow` runtime environment to launch the workflow.
+Before running the pipeline, you will need to prepare a `Nextflow` runtime environment to launch the workflow.
 You can do this by issuing the command below (not recommended):

 ```bash